jlaroche/SRG-Extractor/README.md

 # GBS Estimation and Skinny Reference Genome#

+This work is based on an original idea of Davoud Torkamaneh, postdoc at Guelph University, Canada.

 As the name suggests, this project has two parts.
 The first part deals with the *in silico* estimation of what kind of results one is expect to obtain when using a particular parameter set on a reference genome.
 For each sequence (chromosome, contig, scaffold) of the reference genome, the script create a frequence distribution